veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 <p class="photo-footnote"> Screenshot from the light and dark version of the App Store images for iPhone 10</p>

 <div class="box-notes orange">
-  Light mode was introduced based on a benchamrk research which show competitors choosing light backgrounds on their app store images.
+  Light mode was introduced based on a benchmark research which show competitors choosing light backgrounds on their app store images.
 We organized several Design Team workshops to develop a light version of our new brand, that we could include on the A/B Testing.
 </div>

 ### Mondly Growth